nfairoza/benchmarks-data/cldperf-nflx-lab-benchmarks-main/README.md

 ---

 ## 🔍 Key Takeaways
+✅ Use **autobench-aws** for running benchmarks on AWS EC2 instance.
 ✅ Use **run-benchmarks** for running benchmarks on host
 ✅ Use **benchmark-container** image for running benchmarks in Docker container
 ✅ Launch single or multiple containers using launch_containers-concurrent.sh